costarc/MSXPi/README.md

 Prepare Raspberry Pi Using MSXPi SDCard Image
 =============================================
-### Step 1: Downbload and install Raspberry Pi SD Card with MSXPi server software.
+### Step 1: Download and install Raspberry Pi SD Card with MSXPi server software.
 MSXPi SD Card image: https://tinyurl.com/MSXPi-SDCard

 ### Step 2: Write the image to a SD Card
 Use a SD Card with a minimum of 4GB.

-Use 7Zip to unzip the file, and use Raspberry PI Imager to write the image to the SD Card (select option "Use Custom" in the Operating SYstem drop box).
+Use 7Zip to unzip the file, and use Raspberry PI Imager to write the image to the SD Card (select option "Use Custom" in the Operating System drop box).

 RPi Imager can be download from https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/